Six Reasons to Obey God

 3. Obedience also involves hope in a future blessing.
-If there is no future life, then Christianity would be foolish (1 Cor.
-15:14-18).
-Jesus promised that his disciples would find eternal life worth far more than anything they might have to give up in this age (Mark 10:29-30).
-Everyone who is saved will have the joy of knowing God in eternal life, but there are also rewards in addition to eternal joy.
-Jesus encouraged his disciples to "store up for yourselves treasures in heaven" (Matt.
-6:19-21).
+If there is no future life, then Christianity would be foolish (1 Corinthians 15:14-18).
+Jesus promised that his disciples would find that eternal life is worth far more than anything they might have to give up in this age (Mark 10:29-30).
+Everyone who is saved will have the joy of knowing God forever, but there are also rewards in addition to eternal joy.
+Jesus encouraged his disciples to “store up for yourselves treasures in heaven” (Matthew 6:19-21).
 Several of his parables indicate that we will be rewarded for what we do in this life.
-God rewards those who seek him (Heb.
-11:6).
+God rewards those who seek him (Hebrews 11:6).

-Paul also wrote about rewards: "The Lord will reward everyone for whatever good he does" (Eph.
-6:8).
+Paul also wrote about rewards: “The Lord will reward everyone for whatever good he does” (Ephesians 6:8).
 This is not talking about salvation, but about rewards in addition to salvation.
 He described the judgment as a fire that tests the quality of every person’s work.
-"If what he has built survives, he will receive his reward" (1 Cor.
-3:14).
-If it is burned up, he will lose it, but he will still be saved (v.
-15).
-[Click here for article on rewards]
+“If what he has built survives, he will receive his reward” (1 Corinthians 3:14).
+If it is burned up, he will lose it, but he will still be saved (verse 15).

 4. But reward is not the only reason we work, for we are children of the King, not employees who do only what we get paid for.
 Our fourth motive for obedience is love.
-This includes love for people around us, because they will be better off if we obey God than if we do not.
+This includes love for God, and for the people around us, because they will be better off if we obey God than if we do not.
 God’s instructions are sensible, not arbitrary rules.
-They help people get along with other people.
+They help people get along with each other.